Brendan Harris: Los Angeles Dodgers

 Harris signed a minor league contract with the Los Angeles Dodgers on November 18, 2013, that included an invitation to spring training.
-He played in six games for the AAA Albuquerque Isotopes and had five hits in 15 at-bats before he was released on April 12, 2014.
+He played in six games for the Triple-A Albuquerque Isotopes and had five hits in 15 at-bats (.333) with an RBI before he was released on April 12, 2014.

+Long Island Ducks

+On May 16, 2014, Harris signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 111 games he hit .286/.394/.396 with 8 home runs, 53 RBIs and 1 stolen base.

 Detroit Tigers

-Harris signed a minor league contract with the Detroit Tigers for the 2015 season.
+On March 17, 2015, Harris signed a minor league contract with the Detroit Tigers.
 He was released on June 29, 2015.

 Post-playing career

-In February 2016, he was hired by the Los Angeles Angels to join their player development department.
-In May 2016, Harris enrolled in the MBA for Executives program at The Wharton School of the University of Pennsylvania.
-He resides in Arlington, VA.
+In February 2016, Harris was hired by the Los Angeles Angels to join their player development department.
+In May 2016, he enrolled in the MBA for Executives program at The Wharton School of the University of Pennsylvania.
+He resides in Tennessee.

 In November 2019, Harris was hired by x10 Capital, a private equity firm based in San Francisco, CA.